 Wilfrid Laurier University

-A GMAT score is not required for Wilfrid Laurier University's part-time alternate weekend MBA programme, with the exception of students who received their bachelor degree outside of Canada.
+A GMAT score is optional for Wilfrid Laurier University's part-time alternate weekend MBA programme, with the exception of students who received their bachelor's degree outside of Canada.

 Here is a list of some other colleges that don’t require a GRE/GMAT score: